[Skip to content]

 7.1.1.
 System requirements

-This Plug-in requires IDEA 5.0 or higher.
+The plug-in requires IDEA 7.0 or higher.
 See Section 1.1, “System requirements” for the basic requirements to run Jalopy.

 7.1.2.
 Setup

-The Plug-in comes as an executable Jar Archive (JAR) that contains a graphical setup wizard to let you easily install the software.
-Wizard installation is recommended and explained in detail in Section 1.3, “Wizard Installation”.
+The plug-in comes as an executable Jar Archive (JAR) that contains a graphical setup wizard to let you easily install the software.
+Wizard installation is highly recommended and explained in detail in Section 1.3, “Wizard Installation”.

 Make sure IDEA is not running and remove any present Jalopy files in your IDEA Plugin folder.
 The IDEA Plugin folder is located in the root directory of your IDEA installation, e.g. C:\Program Files\IDEA\plugins.
 Check for a jalopy/lib subdirectory.
 If it exists, delete its contents.
 Otherwise create it.